Gissio/radpro/docs/users.md

 The cumulative dose is calculated from the number of pulses in the time period.

-The view can be switched between a time view that displays the length of the time period, and a counts view.
+The secondary view can be switched between a time view that displays the length of the time period, and a counts view.

 ### History